marili4/marili4/README.md

-- 🌱 commited to learning something new everyday
+- 🌱 Commited to learning something new everyday
 - 💫 I enjoy: traveling, rock climbing, and playing sims
 - 👩‍🎓 Master's in Information Systems